simchikoops/Smike/Project.md

 Kyushu, then Shikoku, the southern honshu, then (surprise) Hokkaido (snow), then end up in Tokyo.

 Power strikes accrue from level to level.
 In order to re-play a level with a coin bonus, you risk having to use a strike.

+# Special Scale Factors
+When print is smaller than the canvas.

+* Tutorial: 0.867

 # Transforms